GoldenStack/overscore/README.md

 is typically useful for embedding strings into the binary, because including non-ACSII characters directly

-`bytes` has a size of however many bytes you provide to it.

 Printing strings can be implemented this way by writing, for example:
 ```
 label Message